Ovarian reserve: Assessment

 Women who are 35 years or older who have attempted to get pregnant unsuccessfully for 6 months should undergo testing for ovarian reserve.
 The most commonly used test to assess this ovarian reserve is the day 3 FSH test.
 This blood test determines the level of FSH on cycle day 3.
 Cycle day 3 is chosen because at this time the estrogen level is expected to be low, a critical feature, as FSH levels are subject to a negative feedback.

 Thus any determination of FSH needs to include the corresponding estradiol level to indicate that the FSH level was drawn when the estrogen level was low.
 In a patient with infrequent menstruation, an FSH level and estrogen level could be measured at random and is valid if the estrogen level is low.
 Generally FSH levels are expected to be below 10 miu/ml in women with reproductive potential (levels of 10-15 miu/ml are considered borderline), however the exact numbers returned will depend on the type of assay used in a particular laboratory.

-Although FSH and more recently Inhibin B have been shown to have some correlation with ovarian reserve, it is now well established that Anti-Mullerian Hormone or AMH is more useful biochemical test.
+Although FSH and more recently Inhibin B have been shown to have some correlation with ovarian reserve, it is now well established that anti-Müllerian Hormone or AMH is more useful biochemical test.
+AMH appears to play a role not only in the selection of the primary follicle but also in the overall process of recruiting preantral follicles.
+Around fifteen years before menopause, a gradual decrease in AMH levels follows a logarithmic pattern.
+This decline continues until about five years before menopause, at which point AMH levels reach a notably low point.
+However, for people with increased AMH due to PCOS that has been adequately managed with diet, exercise, and/or bariatric surgery, fertility improves even when AMH returns to normal levels.

 In particular, an AMH level between 7.14-25 pmol/L indicates a normal ovarian response.
 In contrast, an AMH level of less than 7.14 pmol/L and an AMH level greater than 25 pmol/L indicate a low ovarian response and a high ovarian response, respectively.
 High levels however can be present in women with Polycystic Ovarian Syndrome which compromises female fertility and therefore a combination of AMH and a transvaginal ultrasound to count the number of antral follicles is probably the best way to assess ovarian reserve and future fertility.
 This combination is sometimes referred to as the Biological Body Clock Test.

 A clomiphene challenge test is a variation on this approach.

 Another approach is to examine the ovaries by gynecologic ultrasonography and to determine their size as ovaries depleted of egg cells tend to be smaller and to examine the number of antral follicles visible by sonography.